silverstripe/silverstripe-framework/docs/en/installation/composer.md

 So, your deployment process, as it relates to Composer, should be as follows:

  * Run `composer update` on your development version before you start whatever testing you have planned.
 Perform all the necessary testing.
  * Check `composer.lock` into your repository.
  * Deploy your project code base, using the deployment tool of your choice.

- * Run the following command on your production version.
+ * Run `composer install` on your production version.

- 	composer install

 # Advanced usage